-PURPOSE: To request to schedule a Public Hearing on May 17, 2022, and consideration of an Ordinance approving an amendment to the City's Zoning Ordinance.
+PURPOSE: A Public Hearing and consideration of an Ordinance approving an amendment to the City's Zoning Ordinance.

 REASON: To comply with applicable procedures and laws regarding the consideration of amendments to the City's Comprehensive Plan.

 RECOMMENDATION: It is recommended that the City Council holds a Public Hearing and approves an amendment to the City's Zoning Ordinance to permit Micro-Breweries, Micro-Cideries and Micro-Wineries in the B-1 Zoning District.